This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-I and my boyfriend recently built four wooden raised beds in the back garden.
-I thought about them for months before committing to the idea and purchasing materials.
-In this piece I’ll share how and why we built them and other information you may need to create your own.
+Last year we built four raised garden beds in our small back garden.
+It was the best choice we could have made and they’ve given us incredible harvests both the first year and this.
+In this piece, I’ll share how and why we built them and other information you may need to create your own.

-Another positive thing about raised beds is that they help stop erosion.
-My home garden is on a slight slope and I know from experience (see my allotment garden) that mulch and soil will erode downhill over time.
-Boxed sides will help keep it in.
-If you wanted to go the full gamut, you could even terrace your raised beds so that they were completely level.
+Another positive thing about raised garden beds is that they help stop erosion.
+My home garden is on a slight slope and I know from experience at my allotment garden, that mulch and soil will erode downhill over time.
+Boxed sides will help keep it in, and stop erosion from happening.
+If you’re on a slope too, you could go the full gamut, and terrace your raised garden beds so that they were completely level.
+We built mine directly on the slope though, and they’ve worked out just fine.

 In my case, I’ve designed beds that are about a foot high.
 I’m planning on using them to mainly grow herbs and shallow-rooted leafy greens.
-I’ve also lined their bottoms and sides with landscaping fabric to help stop roots from a nearby hedge and trees getting in.
-Those roots were one of the main reasons that I chose raised beds.
-Tree roots tend to hang out in the top 18″ of soil so the raised beds should be free of root-invasion.
+I’ve also lined their bottoms and sides with landscaping fabric to help stop roots from a nearby hedge and trees from getting in.
+Those roots were one of the main reasons that I chose raised garden beds.
+Tree roots tend to hang out in the top 18″ of soil so the beds should be free of root invasion.

-As said previously, I’ve lined my beds in landscaping fabric.
+I have hedges on three sides of my garden and some fruit trees at the back.
+The neighbor has a large oak tree too and some of its roots come into my garden too.
+Instead of steel, I’ve opted to line my beds in landscaping fabric.
 It should keep the bulk of the roots out for a good long while.
-It’s also water permeable so will ensure my beds don’t get waterlogged.
-For that reason, it’s probably not the best idea to line raised beds in plastic sheeting.
+It’s also water-permeable so will ensure the beds don’t get waterlogged.
+For that reason, it’s probably not the best idea to line raised garden beds in plastic sheeting.
+It could turn your beds into little swamps.

-The best placement and sizes for raised beds
+The best placement and sizes for raised garden beds

-You create raised beds by building a large container and filling it with soil, compost, and aerating materials.
-You can use anything from wood planks, to logs, metal panels, to purpose-made plastic, and other materials.
+You create raised garden beds by building a large container and filling it with soil, compost, and aerating materials.
+You can use anything from wood planks to logs, metal panels, purpose-made plastic, and other materials.
 The most common type is made with wood and that’s what I chose for mine too.

-Before construction, you’ll need to work out a few thing: the situation, bed sizes, number of beds, and the building materials.
-Choose a sunny spot and if it’s well drained and had good soil that’s a bonus.
+Before construction, you’ll need to work out a few things: the situation, bed sizes, number of beds, and the building materials.
+Choose a sunny spot and if it’s well-drained and had good soil that’s a bonus.
 One of my challenges is that my beds are near trees and a hedge.
 If you can, situate yours at least

 - Choose a sunny spot